Exploring quark mass dependent three-nucleon forces in medium-mass nuclei: Conclusions

 \section{Conclusions}

 In this work, we investigated the impact of new quark mass dependent 3N forces~\cite{kn79-f5m9} on the properties of medium-mass nuclei.
 To this end, we combined the new $F_2$ interaction with established 3N contributions and the EMN 450 NN interaction, both at N$^2$LO and N$^3$LO.
-Generally, we find that the $F_2$ term provides significant contributions, especially in light nuclei.
-As a consequence, it mainly leads to a change of the short-range 3N couplings when fitting them to few-body observables, which in turn can induce sizable effects on observables of heavier nuclei.
-On the other hand, the contributions of the new $F_2$ interaction itself always remain small.
+Generally, we find that the $F_2$ term provides significant contributions, especially in very light nuclei like $^3$H. As a consequence, it mainly leads to a change of the short-range 3N couplings when fitting them to few-body observables, which in turn can induce sizable effects on observables of heavier nuclei.
+While the contribution of $F_2$ increases as function of mass, it always remains small compared to $c_D$ and $c_E$.
 This observation holds at both \chiralorder{2} and \chiralorder{3}, and for bare and evolved NN interactions.
 These findings are consistent with the arguments given in \cite{Epelbaum:2025wtj}, which indicate that adding the $F_2$ term mainly leads to a reparametrization of the interaction, rather than the introduction of new physics.
-Moreover, we do not find a systematically improved agreement with experimental energies and radii of doubly closed-shell nuclei and no improved description of the large charge radius increase from $^{48}$Ca to $^{52}$Ca, although $F_2$ offers another fit parameter.
-Based on these arguments, we thus do not find direct evidence that would justify promoting $F_2$ to lower order in the chiral expansion in Weinberg power counting.
+Moreover, we only find a slight systematical improvement in the agreement with experimental energies and radii for heavier doubly closed-shell nuclei compared to the interactions with refitted $c_D$ and $c_E$, but without $F_2$.
+Furthermore, we find no improved description of the large charge radius increase from $^{48}$Ca to $^{52}$Ca, although $F_2$ offers another fit parameter.
+In summary, these findings do not provide evidence that would justify promoting $F_2$ to lower order in the chiral expansion in Weinberg power counting.